maximilian-ho/how-we-teach-ourselves/docs/boredom.md

-# Facing our fear of boredom
+# Training our boredom muscles

 We used to be addicted to entertainment and wasted a lot of time consuming it.
-Fortunately, after reading some books on addiction, we finally realized that our problem was our fear of boredom.
-Whenever we felt even a little bored, we would run away by consuming entertainment.
-The solution was to endure boredom.
+Fortunately, after reading some books on addiction, we finally realized that our problem was our weak "boredom muscles".
+They were weak because we were consuming entertainment whenever we felt even a little bored.
+The solution was to train our boredom muscles by enduring boredom.